-You’ve compared vehicles online and narrowed down your new car options to those that suit your needs and budget.
+You’ve compared vehicles online and narrowed down the car options to those that suit your needs and budget.
 Now it’s time to find the best deal.
 Whether you’ve negotiated successfully in the past or never mastered the process, these tips on how to negotiate a new car price are worth reviewing.
 They can help you to avoid the sinking feeling that you paid way more than the next driver for the same vehicle.

 Most car shoppers dread haggling with a salesperson, but the negotiation process is less stressful when you begin on solid footing, which is an informed idea of what you can expect to pay.
 Research prices before you speak with a dealer so that you can arrive at a fair value for your preferred vehicle.
 Brand websites allow you to build the exact model you want and see the manufacturer’s suggested retail price.
-Also known as the sticker price, the MSRP will be displayed on the dealer lot or advertised, and it is the price to which the dealer will try to stay closest.
+Also known as the sticker price, the MSRP will be displayed on the dealer lot or advertised, and it is the price to which the dealer will try to stay closest to.

 Even if you plan to lease a new car, begin with this step.
 The full price of a leased car is known as cap cost, short for capitalized cost, and it will appear on your contract.
 Dealers often try to steer discussions toward monthly lease payments, often lowering them by extending the length of the lease, but a low cap cost is a better way to lower your monthly payment.